bateman/dynkaas/README.md

 * Dyndns free account
 * GMail account with IMAP access enabled
 * Pyhton 3+
-* Emails must be in Inbox (i.e., not archived).
+* Dyndns emails must be in Inbox (i.e., not archived).
 May also have other labels.

 Usage instructions
 ------------------